criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 However, there are two potential problems with that:
 1. There is no guarantee that the destination directory tree will be there (the first time a pod spins up, it won't be).
-2. Just blindly copying will overwrite any changes that have been made if the pod crashes and is spun up anew.
+2. If the pod has crashed and spun up anew, blindly copying will overwrite any changes previously made.
 This is rarely desirable behavior.

 #### File Copying Pattern